manoj-sharma-wawa/openmicroservices.org/index.md

 Microservices, by design, are intended to be highly reusable, operational-specific and language-agnostic.
 This guide defines the standard that defines how to interface with microservices to provide a blueprint for consistency and reusability.
 By following this documentation, developers will be able to create a platform that is well-documented and portable while not compromising containerization flexibility.

+The old way of communicating software architecture and design through whiteboards and diagrams is immediately out of date and often times difficult to read and understand.
+By mapping your microservice architecture using pre-defined yaml by Microservice.Guide, developers are given a way to describe architecture and operational requirements as human-readable structured data.

+Having these models in plain text files gives developers a framework to effectively communicate architecture, service to service communication, and operational complexities to many different audiences.

 ## Using Microservice.Guide

 Below are products and companies that uphold the standards defined in Microservice.Guide.